rondymesquita/rondymesquita-blog-hugo/rondymesquita.github.io/content/post/how-to-create-a-ci-environment-using-docker.md

 ```

 #### Note
-> To speed up the **Gogs** database configuration, I copy the file [https://github.com/rondymesquita/drone-playground/blob/master/app.ini]() to **/var/gogs/gogs/conf/** folder on my machine.
+> To speed up the **Gogs** database configuration, I copy the file [https://github.com/rondymesquita/drone-playground/blob/master/app.ini](https://github.com/rondymesquita/drone-playground/blob/master/app.ini) to **/var/gogs/gogs/conf/** folder on my host machine.
 This folder is a shared docker volume used by **Gogs** to store its configuration data.
 It's optional, because you can configure Gogs manually, inserting the database url and credentials.

-Enter on folder and do:
+Enter on cloned project folder and execute:
 ```
 $ ./tasks.sh up
 ```